 Byrne plays Sheila Rubin, a San Diego housewife circa 1981 in Apple TV+’s latest series.
 On the outside, she’s got it all: conventional good looks, an adequate if insecure and underachieving husband Danny (Rory Scovel), and a cute toddler.
 But inside, Sheila constantly battles a monster of self-loathing.
 Her inner monologue is a vicious tirade of hateful thoughts and feelings, a relentless stream of insults that belie her obsession with weight loss.

 Sheila is ill.
-Every morning after dropping off her daughter at school, she skips the parking lot chit-chat with the other mums, speeds towards a drive-thru, and carries three burgers to a hotel room where she binges and purges in a highly ritualistic manner.
+Every morning after dropping off her daughter at school, she skips the parking lot chit-chat with the other moms, speeds towards a drive-thru, and carries three burgers to a hotel room where she binges and purges in a highly ritualistic manner.
 It’s a secret she might not be able to conceal, were her husband even the slightest bit attentive to anyone but himself.
 Seeking an outlet for her pain, Sheila becomes fascinated with Bunny (Della Saba), a fitness entrepreneur who owns an aerobics studio at the local mall.
 There, Sheila embarks on a journey to reclaim power over her own body, which eventually leads her toward career ambitions that begin to take over her life.

 Created by Annie Weisman, whose past credits include shows like Desperate Housewives, The Path, and Almost Family, Physical can be difficult to watch.
 Its half-hour runtime is a blessing, mostly because walking in Sheila’s shoes takes a mental toll on viewers.
 But it’s also compelling, a rare example of a seriously unlikable woman in a TV landscape that touts their existence at every turn.
 Ahead, the showrunner explains how her own experience with an eating disorder shaped how she approached depicting one on screen.